department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/round-2/research-plan.md

 - All participants must have an active claim or appeal
 - At least 1 person who lives in a rural or remote area
 - At least 1 person who lives in a major metropolitan area
-- At least 1 participant who uses assistive technology
+- At least 1 participant who uses assistive technology _(nice to have)_
 - At least 1 person with a disability rating of 70% or greater
 - Participant pool should be diverse in:
   - Branch of service